Factbox: Ex-Yugoslav Croatia, set to join European Union

 Last year, former Croatian general Ante Gotovina was acquitted by the United Nations war crimes tribunal in The Hague of charges stemming from the 1995 offences.
 He returned to Zagreb to a hero's welcome.

-Croatia joined NATO in 2009 but its EU accession was held up by border and bank disputes with neighbouring Slovenia and concerns over organised crime and graft.
+Croatia joined NATO in 2009 but its EU accession was held up by border and bank disputes with neighboring Slovenia and concerns over organized crime and graft.

 LAND AND PEOPLE: